Scope: Prime Mover Pro version

 OK now you have uploaded the package to restore to your target backup directory, login to your target WordPress site via admin.

-Go to Prime Mover -> Backups and then refresh this page.
+Go to Prime Mover -> Packages and then refresh this page.
+Or use the Refresh Packages button.
 You should now be able to see the backup there listed.

 Step 4.
 Click the “Restore Backup” button